HVD1827/FIDO2_emulation/README.md

 I have also attached the pdf for the outline of the project, including detailed explanation of different stages.

-PS: This is an emulation of how CTAP and authentication works and help logins, Now I will be working on implementation of CTAP using a usb token or phone as an authenticator.
+PS: This is an emulation of how CTAP and authentication works and helps in logging in securely.
+Now I will be working on implementation of CTAP using a usb token or phone as an authenticator.